Alice-s-Deposit/Proxy-RPC/README.md

 - Hosted on [bacalhau](https://www.bacalhau.org/) <img src="https://pbs.twimg.com/media/FTNDJSrXwAE8jCz.jpg" width="20" height="20">

 ## **The concept** 💡
 When a user wants to withdraw funds from a centralized exchange, they can use our solution to ensure that their final receiving address is not linked to their physical identity.
-However, as soon as they use a public RPC (Remote Procedure Call), their address will be identified as belonging to them.
-This is where our proxy comes in handy: it makes the RPC call private using a container on bacalhau and hopr.
+However, as soon as they use a public RPC (Remote Procedure Call) provided by a tier, their address will be identified as belonging to their IP.
+This is where Hopr RPCh comes in handy: it makes the RPC call private, this RPCh is deployed on bacalhau.

 ## **How we built it** 👨‍💻